ylz15/Controls_Technical_Interview_Jingfen_Wang/Algorithm_Challenge/Elevator/README.md

 # Elevator Problem (1 hour)

-There's a busy traffic intersection outside your building.
-The roads at the intersection are horizantal street and vertical street.
-You are an engineer with the department of transportation and you're trying to come up with a new traffic light pattern that prevents cars from crashing in the intersection but also minimizes traffic jams.
+It's lunch time in your building and the elevator's broken.
+You are an engineer with elevator maintainance department and you're trying fix the elevator and program it to pick up and drop off the people in the building in the most efficient way.

 Your goal:
-- Get all the cars safely through the intersection in less than 2 minutes.
+- Get all the people in the building to their destinations in less than 1 minute.
-- Minimize the cumulative time that each car waits at the intersection

 You will additionally be assessed on:
 - The quality of your code
+- The time it takes to for your simulation to finish

 A few things to note about the simulation:
-- Cars waiting to go into the intersection can only move into the intersection if the light is green.
-- Cars already in the intersection can move out of the intersection even when the light is red or yellow.
-- A crash will occur if a car on horizantal street and a car on vertical street are in the intersection at the same time.
-- Cars IN the intersection are denoted with an 'X'.
-Cars on either side of the intersection are denoted with a '+'.
-  This will make more sense once you try running the program.
-- Only one car from each lane can be IN the intersection at once.
-For example, if two cars are waiting in the eastbound lane to cross the intersection, they cannot both move into the intersection at the same time.
-The first car in the lane will move into the intersection.
-Then, the second car will move into the intersection as the first car leaves.
+- The elevator will start on a random floor
+- The elevator has a max capacity of 3 people
+- The building has 5 floors
+- It takes 1 second for the elevator to move to an adjacent floor (i.e. moving from floor 1 to floor 2 takes 1 second)
+- It takes 3 seconds for the elevator to stop at a floor (i.e. opening the doors, letting people on/off, and closing the doors takes 3 seconds)
+- If the elevator stops at a floor, everyone who can get off will, and everyone who can get on will.
+If not everyone who wants to get on will fit, the person first in line will get preference.
+- The destinations of people waiting on a floor or in the elevator are represented by an array.
+A value of -1 in those arrays means there is no one in that spot.

-To build the project, type the following in your command terminal: gcc traffic_light_problem.c -o traffic_light_problem
+To build the project, type the following in your command terminal: gcc elevator_problem.c -o elevator_problem

 To run the project, type the following in your command terminal:
-./traffic_light_problem.exe
+./elevator_problem.exe

 Candidate Action Items:
-- Fill in the two unfinshed functions at the beginning of the file:
+- Fill in the unfinshed function at the beginning of the file:
-  - char * setHorizantalTrafficLight(struct intersection_s intersection) and
-  - char * setVerticalTrafficLight(struct intersection_s intersection)
+  - int8_t setNextElevatorStop(struct building_s building)
   If you need to add additional variables, structures, functions, etc, that's fine.
-However, with the exception of the above two functions, please do not edit the code that's already in the files, unless you are extremely certain that there's a bug in the code.
+However, with the exception of the above function, please do not edit the code that's already in the files, unless you are extremely certain that there's a bug in the code.
 - Briefly describe your implementation (1-3 sentences).
   - ADD YOUR ANSWER HERE